Gravitational Wave luminosity distance in viscous cosmological models: Viscous models

 \subsection{A viscous $\Lambda$CDM model}

-After recombination, the radiation contribution to the expansion of the Universe has become negligible and since we are interested in the recent epoch, we can safely neglect it.
+After recombination, the radiation contribution to the expansion of the Universe has become negligible.
+Ignoring the radiation component may underestimate observables related to the primordial tensor perturbations (such as 2-point correlation of the lensing shear \cite{Fanizza:2022wob}), especially on scales small enough to have re-entered the horizon before the recombination.
+However, the GW's analysed with the $d^{GW}_L(z)$ are not related to the primordial tensor spectrum, as they are emitted only in recent epochs (up to $z\sim 5$), where the radiation component can be safely neglected.

 The first difficulty we have to deal with is the absence of an analytic expression for $a(\eta)$ in the Cosmic Concordance model.
 In order to circumvent this technical aspect, it is convenient to rewrite the second line of Eq.~\eqref{eq:6} in terms of the redshift.
 With this in mind, we first provide the following well-known relations ($a_{0}=1$)

 where

 and clearly $\Omega_{\Lambda0}+\Omega_{m0}=1$.
 Therefore, first of Eqs.~\eqref{eq:6} becomes\footnote{Here a possible time dependence in $\alpha$ is considered for a sake of generality.
 This case will not be considered along this work but might be of interest for other scenarios, where it has been claimed that a running value $\alpha$ could emerge from the coarse graining of the small-scales inhomogeneities \cite{Blas:2015tla,Floerchinger:2016hja}.}